NitorCreations/serverless-workshop/README.md

 ```

 Then go ahead and implement your query!
-Take a look at `functions/lib/index.js` to see how ES index creation and data ingestion are implemented.
+Take a look at `slss-workshop/functions/lib/index.js` to see how ES index creation and data ingestion are implemented.

-You'll need to pass a callback function which in turn calls the `cb` function passed to the handler when done: `cb(error, result)`.
+You'll need to pass a callback function which in turn calls the `cb` function passed to the handler when done: `cb(error, result);`.
 See [Lambda handler documentation][lambda-handler] for details.

-A simple example is provided in the `example` branch in the git repo.
+**A simple example is provided** in the `example` branch in the git repo.
 You can [see it on GitHub][examplediff] too.

 ### Deployment